Song of Granite Movie Review

 Despite the fragmented nature of the narrative I found Song of Granite to be a beautiful and haunting portrait of Joe Heaney which gave me a whole new appreciation for our Irish language and culture.
 The film won a well-deserved best cinematography award at this year’s Galway Film Fleadh and has been put forward for Ireland’s foreign language entry to the Oscars.

-Review by Claire Millane, a Dublin based actor writer and one of the presenters of No-Budget.
+Review by Claire Millane, a Dublin based actor and writer, and one of the presenters of the No-Budget Filmcast.